DECODEproject/whitepaper/decode-glossary.md

 #### Profile
 Relates to the set of attributes which are required application to run.
 There are as many profiles as there are Applications.
 It is application specific as to whether the attributes need to be verified.
 We need to discuss further the relationship between entitlements and personas, also the user journey when a participant connects to an app for the first time (i.e. some exchange where the app requests entitlement to attributes).
 Persona may also declare attributes that it will generate and then be associated with an account, for example browsing behaviour, favorites, reccommendations.

-#### Pilot Application
-A pilot application is a domain specific software application which will leverage the DECODE platform.
-Some part of this application may be a website (e.g. DECIDIM) and it is anticipated that some element of the application will involve definition and deployment of Smart Rules, Persona definitions and Ontology meta data.

 #### Smart Contract
 A computer protocol intended to facilitate, verify, or enforce the negotiation or performance of a contract.